-2018-19 Host Site Stats Document
+2020-21 Host Site Stats Document

 Turner and StatBroadcast will be collaborating once again this academic year to transmit live stats to NCAA.com for championship events.
-As an NCAA championship host, your assistance and support is greatly appreciated in making this a success.
+As an NCAA championship host, your assistance is greatly appreciated in making this a success.

-Latest Version of StatCrew Required
+Latest Version of StatCrew Required (some exceptions)

-All NCAA hosts will need to have the 2018-19 version of Statcrew software for their sport installed on their scoring computer prior to the championship being hosted.
+All NCAA hosts will need to have the 2020-21 version of Statcrew software for their sport installed on their scoring computer prior to the championship being hosted.

-If you are using Statcrew Next Gen or StatCrew sync for scoing, please contact Turner (contact information below) for alternate instructions, including FTP configuration for Statcrew Cloud.
-Please note: StatBroadcast is not affiliated with StatCrew software.
+If you are using Presto, Statcrew Next Gen or StatCrew sync for scoring, please contact Turner (contact information below), for alternate instructions.
+Please note: StatBroadcast is not affiliated with any other software.